The online Comment window has expired

 • Default_avatar

-Ali McGhee almost 4 years ago
+Ali McGhee about 4 years ago

 Clarification is needed on how "community organizations" will be chosen – and which ones they will be – to offer ceremonies.
 What training and standards will facilitators will be accountable to?
 DN has a reputation of late of severing relationships with many in the community who do work in this field.
 Here is the only info on it from OCHI: